The tinnitus patch Antinitus’s first study has been published in a major medical journal about tinnitus

 20 July, 2017 / Written by Antinitus

-Antinitus’s first clinical study (Aktin I) has undergone a peer review, a comprehensive scientific review, and was published in the International Tinnitus Journal in June 2017.
+Antinitus’s first clinical study has undergone a peer review, a comprehensive scientific review, and was published in the International Tinnitus Journal in June 2017.
 This gives the product Antinitus additional validity and scientific recognition.

 The International Tinnitus Journal (ITJ) was founded in 1995 and is a well-known medical journal for critical analysis of and the publication of new findings in tinnitus and balance disorders.
 ITJ is indexed on Medline, Embase, Excerpta Medica and Chemical Abstracts.

-The study (Aktin I) was, as commissioned by Antinitus AB, carried out by Karolinska Trial Alliance, a clinical research centre aimed at enabling and conducting clinical studies within the Stockholm County Council (Stockholms Läns Landsting).
+The study was, as commissioned by Antinitus AB, carried out by Karolinska Trial Alliance, a clinical research centre aimed at enabling and conducting clinical studies within the Stockholm County Council (Stockholms Läns Landsting).
 Karolinska Trial Alliance belongs to Karolinska University Hospital, one of Europe’s largest hospitals.